dogweather/forkful/content/en/arduino/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in Arduino involves saving data to a file on an SD card or similar storage module, often for data logging purposes.
-Programmers do this to record sensor readings, save configurations, or log application events over time, making it crucial for projects requiring data analysis or tracking.

 ## How to:
 To write to a text file on an SD card using Arduino, you first need to include the `SD.h` library, which provides the necessary functions to interact with SD cards.
 Make sure your Arduino board is connected to an SD card module.